-97 Connect the band data cable between the antenna switch controller and the appropriate interface jack on your transceiver and turn your transceiver on.
-98 Tun on the antenna controller by flipping the front panel toggle switch to the "On" position.
+99 Connect the band data cable between the antenna switch controller and the appropriate interface jack on your transceiver and turn your transceiver on.
+100 Tun on the antenna controller by flipping the front panel toggle switch to the "On" position.
+Press and release the Mode button.
+Observe that the green Auto Mode LED illuminates.
 Observe that the eight antenna buttons illuminate one at a time sequentially from left to right.
-This indicates that the controller is getting band data from the transceiver.
-99 On your transceiver, select the lowest band available - probably 160 meters, but it doesn't matter.

-100 Press and hold the Ant 1 button until it illuminates - it should take about 2 seconds.
-101 On your transceiver, select the next available band.
+101 On your transceiver, select the lowest band available - probably 160 meters, but it doesn't matter.
+102 Press and hold the Ant 1 button until it illuminates - it should take about 2 seconds.
+103 On your transceiver, select the next available band.
 The buttons should start their sequential flashing again.
-102 Press and hold the Ant 2 button until it illuminates.
-103 Repeat the previous two steps for the remaining bands available on your transceiver - except press the next available button in order until all eight buttons have been assigned to a band.
-Most transceivers will have more the eight bands available.
+104 Press and hold the Ant 2 button until it illuminates.
+105 Repeat the previous two steps for the remaining bands available on your transceiver - except press the next available button in order until all eight buttons have been assigned to a band.
+Most transceivers will have more than eight bands available.
 Once you have assigned the eight buttons, start over with Ant 1, Ant 2, etc. until all the bands have been assigned to a button.
 Note: It's OK to assign more than one band to an antenna.
 In fact, this is a required feature needed for multi-band antennas.

+106 Turn the antenna switch controller off and proceed to the next section: Remote Relay Box

+REMOTE RELAY BOX

-104 □ Turn the antenna switch controller off and proceed to the next section: Remote Relay Box REMO [.]
-TE RELAY BOX note relay box will be tested for proper operation under an RF load.
-You will need a dummy load as well as a meter to perform these tests.
-105 If your transceiver has a built in SWR meter, connect a length of 50Ω coaxial cable between the transceiver and the Input connector on the remote relay box.
+The remote relay box will be tested for proper operation under an RF load.
+You will need a dummy load as well as an SWR meter to perform these tests.

+107 If your transceiver has a built in SWR meter, connect a length of 50Ω coaxial cable between the transceiver and the Input connector on the remote relay box.
 If not, then connect the cable from your transceiver to the input connector on your SWR meter, then connect another length of coax from the SWR meter's output connector to the Input connector on the remote relay box.
-106 Connect a dummy load rated for your transceiver's power output to the Ant 1 connector on the remote Ш relay box.
+108 Connect a dummy load rated for your transceiver's power output to the Ant 1 connector on the remote relay box.
+109 Note: The remote relay box's control cable should still be connected from the previous test sections.
+If not, then reconnect the cable before proceeding.
 Turn the antenna switch controller on by flipping the front panel toggle switch to the "On" position.

-108 Put the antenna switch into manual mode by pressing and releasing the mode button to make the redmanual mode LED illuminate.
+110 Put the antenna switch into manual mode by pressing and releasing the mode button to make the red manual mode LED illuminate.
 Select Antenna 1 by pressing the Ant 1 button.

-- 109 Set your transceiver to transmit on its highest frequency band. - Set the transceiver to a mode that will transmit a steady carrier either use its "tune" function, or CW.

-110 Transmit a signal and check the SWR.
+111 Set your transceiver to transmit on its highest frequency band.
+Set the transceiver to a mode that will transmit a steady carrier - either use its "tune" function, or CW.
+112 Transmit a signal and check the SWR.
 The SWR should be better than 1.2:1 Also, if you have a band data interface cable installed, observe that the antenna controller's front panel yellow XMIT LED illuminates when the transmitter is on.
-111 Repeat the previous step for the other 7 antenna connectors: Move the dummy load to the next antenna connector and select that antenna from the antenna controller's front panel buttons.
-112 This concludes the testing.
+113 Repeat the previous step for the other 7 antenna connectors: Move the dummy load to the next antenna connector and select that antenna from the antenna controller's front panel buttons.
+114 □ This concludes the testing.
 You can now deploy the remote switch box.